cloudmaven/dssg2017/_episodes/02-elasticbeanstalk-api.md

 ---
-title: "AWS Elastic Beanstalk Part 2"
+title: "AWS Elastic Beanstalk API"
 teaching: 0
-exercises: 30
+exercises: 15
 questions:
 - "Can we break up the lesson into multiple parts?"
 objectives: